Bone Marrow and Stem Cells

 • Oral hygiene should be maintained by cleaning teeth regularly.

-Complications of bone marrow transplantation:
+Complications of bone marrow transplantation

 • Attack of the immune system on the transplanted stem cells.